fcrepo3/fcrepo-before33/src/xml/xacml-policies/readme.txt

 9. avoid using two xAttributeDesignators (without any AttributeValues), until we clarify with Sun how they'll fix this.

+2005/04/20:  added second repository policy directory for programmatically generated policies A policy in this directory is treated by Fedora authz code just like those in the original repository policy directory.

 surrogate representing end-user